 You can freeze bone broth, and you probably will have to because this makes a lot!
 For all my freezing tips, check out my post on How To Freeze Soup.

-I freeze my bone broth in ZipTop bags, but you can also buy silicone molds to freeze it in, or freeze it in ice cube trays.
+I freeze my bone broth in Souper Cubes (code CLEANEATING10 to save $$) but you can also buy silicone bags to freeze it in, or freeze it in ice cube trays.

 To freeze in glass, fill the bottle leaving about 1-2 inches of room – do not fill to the top because the liquid will expand as it freezes.
 Put them in the fridge and allow them to completely cool.

 Once they have been in the fridge for at least 5 hours and are cold, you can transfer to the freezer.
 I leave the lids off and allow the jars to freeze completely, then add the lids on.
 To defrost, I simply take out and put in the fridge the night before, or run under warm water.

 I also like to freeze bone broth in ice cube trays.
 This is perfect for when you’re making a dish and only need a little bit, but don’t want to defrost a whole jar!

 Can you make Chicken Bone Broth in the Slow Cooker?

 You can use bone broth in so many different ways.
 Here are some of my favorites:

 - Pour it in a mug and drink it up!
 It’s packed with protein + veggies and so cozy.